MetPX/sarracenia/doc/sr3.1.rst

 the contents are dropped, and so gaps in the download data flow can arise.
 A value of 1d (day) or 1w (week) can be appropriate to avoid data loss.
 It depends on how long the subscriber is expected to shutdown, and not suffer data loss.

+if no units are given, then a decimal number of seconds can be provided, such as to indicate 0.02 to specify a duration of 20 milliseconds.

 The **expire** setting must be overridden for operational use.
 The default is set low because it defines how long resources on the broker will be assigned,